 As you see in the chart, it was only the marginal pink portion of the excess reserves named the "Policy-Rate Balance" to which a negative rate of -10 bps was applied.
-The size of this portion was initially $\ 10$ trillion, which is equivalent to around 5% of total reserves.
-The green "Basic Balance" continued to receive +10bps.
-Meanwhile, the blue "Macro Add-on Balance" which received a zero percent interest payment, was so designed as to increase incrementally in accordance with the total growth of reserves to keep the pink "Policy Rate Balance" to remain around $\10$ trillion.
+The size of this portion was initially \ 10 trillion, which is equivalent to around 5% of the total reserves.
+Meanwhile, the green "Basic Balance" continued to receive +10bps and the blue "Macro Add-on Balance" with a zero interest rate was so designed as to keep the pink "Policy Rate Balance" to remain around \10 trillion in accordance with the increase in the total amount of reserves.
 Therefore, the average interest rate payment on total reserves was designed to be positive, and it still remains positive today.

-I had thought the framework was cleverly designed to mitigate side-effects.
-But we made a miscalculation.
+I had thought the framework was cleverly designed to mitigate the side-effects.
+But there was a miscalculation.
 The policy proved overly powerful.
 It flattened out the yield curve to the very long end, generating side effects such as biting into profitability of banks and undermining market functioning particularly of the JGB market.
 Then, we thought it might be a better idea to directly control the shape of the yield curve itself.